-Visit us online to see our Corporate Education class schedule and webpage at southf orida.edu, contact us via email at CorporateTraining@southf orida.edu.
-For more information on CCE courses or developing a class for your business, contact the Corporate and Community Education Department at 863-784-7034 or 863-784-7033.
+Visit us online to see our Corporate Education class schedule and webpage at southflorida.edu/corporatetraining, contact us via email at CorporateTraining@southflorida.edu.
+For more information on CCE courses or developing a class for your business, contact the Corporate and Community Education Department at 863-784-7032 or 863-784-7466.